Influenza viruses change from year to year, forming new strains.

-- everyone over 65 years old regardless of medical conditions
+- anyone aged 65 years or older, regardless of medical conditions

-- all children over aged six months to five years
+- all children aged six months to five years

 - anyone aged six months and over with a medical condition that may increase their risk of severe influenza infection